 (C) Qualified Review.
-The most qualified officials available shall review the claim and all details as per Rules 1706(D) and 1706(E) while at the tournament.
-Whenever possible, the Confederation's Record Review Committee member should be included in the review of the claim before submission to the RRC Chairman.
-If this reviewing panel is satisfied that the claim is valid and the paperwork is in order, the claim shall be put forward as per Rule 1706(F).
+The most qualified officials available shall review the claim and all details as per 1706(D) and 1706(E) while at the tournament.
+Whenever possible, the Federation Record Review Committee Member should be included in the review of the claim before submission to the RRC Chairman.
+If this reviewing panel is satisfied that it's valid and the paperwork is in order, the claim shall be put forward as per 1706(F).

 Explanatory Notes: A Scrutiny Committee must review all potential records onsite before the record is forwarded to the WBC or Federation Records Committee.
-The Homologator or Chief Scorer shall advise the CVO of all potential records as soon as possible.
+The Homologator or Chief Scorer shall advise the Chief Video Operator of potential records as soon as possible.
 Copies shall then be made of potential records from the event media for the sole purpose of record review.
 This process allows review and ratification of records to proceed without interfering with the ongoing tournament.